The Lie That Your Past Disqualifies You

 They don’t need your perfection.
 They need your process.

+They don’t need to hear about how you’ve always been faithful.
+They need to hear about how God was faithful even when you weren’t.
 They don’t need a sanitized version of your story.
 They need the raw, real, messy truth of how God redeemed what you thought was irredeemable.

 But you won’t share it.
 Because you’re still ashamed of it.